Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black hole binaries: Supplemental Material

 \textbf{\textit{Comparison against PN approximations}: } Another framework for generating waveforms is the post-Newtonian (PN) approximation (for a detailed review, see Ref.~\cite{Blanchet:2013haa}), in which the Einstein equations are expanded in powers of small velocity, $\frac{v}{c}$ (where $v$ is the velocity of the black holes and $c$ is the speed of light), and weak gravitational fields.
 The accuracy of PN approximation depends on the order to which the expansion is carried out~\cite{Arun:2004hn,Blanchet:2004bb,Blanchet:2013haa,Kidder:1992fr,Paul:2022xfy,Blanchet:2006gy,Porto:2010zg,Bohe:2013cla,Marsat:2013caa,Cho:2022syn}.
 While PN can accommodate arbitrary mass ratios, it becomes increasingly inaccurate in regimes of high velocity or strong gravitational fields.
 Therefore, it cannot provide accurate waveforms in the late inspiral or merger stages of the evolution~\cite{Boyle:2007ft,Hannam:2007wf,Pan:2007nw,Hannam:2007ik}.

-We compute the same set of spin-enhancement factors (defined in Eq.(\ref{eq:sef})) using PN approximations, specifically the \texttt{SpinTaylorT1}, \texttt{SpinTaylorT4}~\cite{Buonanno:2009zt} and \texttt{SpinTaylorT5}~\cite{Damour:2001bu} approximants\footnote{We access these approximants from the \texttt{LALSuite} package~\cite{lalsuite}.}.
+We compute the same set of spin-enhancement factors (defined in Eq.(3) in the main text) using PN approximations, specifically the \texttt{SpinTaylorT1}, \texttt{SpinTaylorT4}~\cite{Buonanno:2009zt} and \texttt{SpinTaylorT5}~\cite{Damour:2001bu} approximants\footnote{We access these approximants from the \texttt{LALSuite} package~\cite{lalsuite}.}.
 These approximants differ in how the waveforms are expanded.
 All are truncated at 3.5PN order and include nonlinear mass-ratio ($q$) effects.
 Spin effects are included up to 3.5PN order (including $q$--$\chi$ coupling terms), though partial cubic-in-spin terms are not present~\cite{Buonanno:2009zt,Damour:2001bu}.
 Figure~\ref{fig:R_nr_bhpt_phenom_example} shows the PN enhancement factors for the $(2,2)$ mode amplitude and frequency for one particular case, along with the corresponding NR and ppBHPT values.
 We find that neither the amplitude enhancement factor nor the frequency enhancement factor from any of the three PN waveform approximants match the NR values at any point during the binary evolution.
 Among the three, the \texttt{SpinTaylorT1} approximant shows the closest agreement with NR for both amplitude and frequency enhancement factors.
 However, all PN approximants exhibit significant deviations from NR as the binary approaches merger, with their predictions breaking down and diverging rapidly near this stage.
+While typical waveform diagnostics focus on dephasing between models, to better connect with the main-body of the paper, we choose to work with the amplitude and frequency enhancement factors.
+However, given the differences seen in Fig.~\ref{fig:R_nr_bhpt_phenom_example}, the dephasing between the NR and the PN variants will be around $\sim 10$ radians.